Reverse Proxy

 3. Edit the default Zone.

 4. Change the Upstream Auth Address setting to the “proxy” or the IP or FQDN of the Kasm Workspaces server.
+If using reverse proxy via path then it needs to be the IP or FQDN that points directly to the upstream server if using a multiserver setup.

 5. Change the Proxy Port setting to 0.